Blazing-Blast/Cardgame/Spirit.md

 ## Card Piles

-Each deck contains 3 `Advance Phase` cards, and two copies of each card in their `PlayerName.md` file.
+Each deck two copies of each card in their `PlayerName.md` file.

 The are three card piles: